micouy/kn/README.md

 - [ ] Handle `..`, `/`, `.` and `~` in the prefix.
 Expand `~` to `$HOME`?
 [Difference between `$HOME` and tilde.](https://stackoverflow.com/questions/11587343/difference-between-home-and-tilde)

-## Search engine

-- [ ] What to do about `.` and `..` components in the middle of path abbreviation?
-With `..` in paths the results would be too unpredictable.
-Are there any situations when `..` would show up in path?
-The user probably wouldn't type it but a command line tool could return such path.

 ## CLI experience

 - [ ] Add `--help` to `kn` function.